carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

   given message as a side effect.
 The template parameter is the type of the value that the parser never returns.
 * `cut` is a trivial parser that always fails silently.
-* `guard(pred)` returns a parser that succeeds if and only if the predicate expression evaluates to true.
 * `nextCh` consumes the next character and returns its location, and fails at EOF.
-* `"xyz"_ch` succeeds if the next character consumed matches any of those in the string (ignoring case), and returns its location.
+* `"xyz"_ch` succeeds if the next character consumed matches any of those in the string and returns its location.
+Be advised that the source will have been normalized to lower case (miniscule) letters outside character and Hollerith literals and edit descriptors before parsing.

 ### Combinators
 These functions and operators combine existing parsers to generate new parsers.